irrevocablesake/Quasar/README.md

 </table>
 </div>

-SPP controls how many rays are shot per pixel to estimate its final color.
+SPP ( Samples Per Pixel ) controls how many rays are shot per pixel to estimate its final color.
 Instead of casting just one ray, multiple rays with slight random offsets are averaged to reduce noise and achieve anti-aliasing.
 Fun Fact: Since SPP adds extra rays, the extra rays tend to be additional cost.
 DOF uses this additional cost to it's benefit and implements the blur effect

 <div align="center">